 For the safari of a lifetime, go Uganda gorilla trekking in Bwindi Impenetrable Forest, a national park in the southwest of the country.
 It’s home to more than half of the world’s surviving population of endangered mountain gorillas.
 An encounter with these gentle gorillas is one of Uganda’s best safari experiences and is sure to make a profound, even life-changing, impression.

 We had come to Bwindi Impenetrable National Park in southwestern Uganda to experience the thrill of gorilla trekking.
 For my partner and I, it was the journey of a lifetime.

 The ancient rain forest of Bwindi extends over a series of steep ridges in the midst of the volcanic Virunga mountain range.
 This area has been declared a Unesco World Heritage site due to its ecological uniqueness and natural beauty.

-Our luxury lodge occupied a spectacular setting surrounded by dreamy, mist-covered hills.
+Our lodge, one of Uganda’s best, occupied a spectacular setting surrounded by dreamy, mist-covered hills.
 The ‘impenetrable’ forest that surrounded us protects more than 300 mountain gorillas – roughly half of the world’s population.